Sergi-Pantoja/matcom-asistant-bot/README.md

 # MATCOM Assistant Telegram Bot:

 This project, a [Telegram](https://telegram.org/) bot, was started to assist Computer Science and Math students of the University of Havana (Cuba) in the organization of Telegram rooms to aid students in the preparation towards the University admissions tests during the covid19 crisis.
-This initiative has not direct ties with the University of Havana.
+This initiative has no direct ties with the University of Havana.

 ## How does it works?